A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: The Poincaré-Birkhoff theorem for rapidly asymptotically unitary Hamiltonian systems

-First, we analyze the filtered Floer homology of $F_{j,m}$ in action windows around the critical value $p_{j+m}a_0$ and identify action windows for which a certain inclusion-quotient morphism is non-vanishing (see section \ref{sub:action_shift_of_continuation_morphisms} and specifically \eqref{eq:def_of_iq_morphism}).
+Now we consider the filtered Floer homologies (see section \ref{sub:filtered_floer_homology}) of the Hamiltonians $F_{j,m}$ and $G_j$.
+The plan is to first analyze the filtered Floer homology of $F_{j,m}$ in action windows around the critical value $p_{j+m}a_0$ and identify action windows for which a certain inclusion-quotient morphism (see section \ref{ssub:inclusion_quotient_morphism} for the definition) is non-vanishing.
+Then we study the continuation morphism to the filtered Floer homology of $G_j$, in particular, the shift on the action filtration it induces (see section \ref{sub:action_shift_of_continuation_morphisms}, equations \eqref{eq:def_of_action_shift_constant} and \eqref{eq:contin_with_action_shift}).